-There are 8 UNESCO World Heritages in Vietnam including 5 cultural sites, 2 natural sites, and 1 mixed site.
-Visiting these heritage sites are great chances to learn about Vietnamese history and culture, or enjoy yourself in the miraculous landscape that this land has been blessed with.
+There are 8 UNESCO World Heritages in Vietnam, including 5 cultural sites, 2 natural sites, and 1 mixed site.
+Visiting these heritage sites is a great chance to learn about Vietnamese history and culture or enjoy yourself in the miraculous landscape that this land has been blessed with.

 Address: 18 Hoang Dieu, Quan Thanh Ward, Ba Dinh District, Hanoi

 Opening hours: 8 AM – 11:30 AM, 2 PM – 5 PM (Monday off)

 Entrance fee: VND 30,000/person

 Located at the heart of the capital city which is becoming more and more bustled due to the fast-paced development, the well-preserved Imperial Citadel of Thang Long still has a peaceful atmosphere of the era when it was constructed.
 The site is inevitably one of the most important UNESCO World Heritages in Vietnam.

 The Imperial Citadel of Thang Long is a destination that you should not miss out when visiting Hanoi